Your gap is in Early signal & risk detection

 DIAGNOSTIC: SELF-ASSESSMENT SECTION 1

-Work through these questions with your team, and where possible, with community representatives and LGU partners.
+Take time to review and reflect on these questions at different stages of the project with your team, and where possible, with community representatives and LGU partners.
 Score each on a 1–4 scale using the rubric: 1 = Not yet in place, 2 = Emerging, 3 = Established, 4 = Adaptive.

 If you score mostly 1s and 2s in this section, begin with the protocols and tools listed below before moving to other parts of the toolkit.